jens-ajisai/spresense-BLE-with-XIAO-BLE/README.md

 	* Enable random address flag in the advertisments by
 		* line 57 exchange `  if (HCI.leSetAdvertisingParameters(_advertisingInterval, _advertisingInterval, type, 0x00, 0x00, directBdaddr, 0x07, 0) != 0) {` with `  if (HCI.leSetAdvertisingParameters(_advertisingInterval, _advertisingInterval, type, 0x01, 0x00, directBdaddr, 0x07, 0) != 0) {`
 ### Make the hardware connections

+Take care NOT to apply more than 1.8V to the Spresense main board!

+The documentation warns for damage when using pins that do not match the Spresense board specs.
+So take care especially when you bend pins or cut off pins.
+"The maximum pin that can be inserted into the socket of each Spresense board is a square pin with a side of 0.64 mm.
+Inserting a pin with a size larger than this size or a deformed pin into the socket will similarly deform or destroy the contact metal fitting inside the pin socket, resulting in a failure."

+The document warns that add on board designs should not be above the GNSS antenna.
+Else it will not function properly.
+Should be fine here.
+I did not test GNSS yet.

+Of course you could also attach to the UART2 on the extension board.
+The LTE extension board does not have UART2

 * Connect the pins for UART as specified in the device tree, VCC and GND
 	* (XIAO) RX -> (Spresense) TX
 	* (XIAO) TX -> (Spresense) RX